 The way you present your product to your audience can make or break whether they are willing to pull out their credit card to buy a shirt.
 Order shirts ahead of time so you can take photos in your shirts to promote with.
 You can buy as few as 1 shirt from Supply by Bonfire to create awesome promotional photos for your campaign.
 Make sure you take a few different styles of photos so that people don’t become tired of seeing the same image over and over again.

 Structure Well-Written Posts

 Use an attention-grabbing introduction, especially when you are introducing your campaign on the first day.
 If proceeds are going to a cause, include that information in the post.
-Emphasise the short-term nature of the campaign by using bold phrases such as “limited run”, “Don’t miss out” and “Available for a limited time”.
+Emphasize the short-term nature of the campaign by using bold phrases such as “limited run”, “Don’t miss out” and “Available for a limited time”.
 No matter where you promote your Bonfire campaign, always include an image of the shirt in your post, as well as the URL people can click on purchase a shirt.

 Vary the Content